Getting Out of Boseong: By Bus

 In my opinion, Yeosu is a city.
 I don’t consider it “the countryside” at all.
 It is a city with lots to do and many different things to see.
 It’s not as big and bustling as Gwangju but it is still big and lively.
 I was in Yeosu for a week for my orientation when I first came to Korea, and although some parts can seem pretty country, all you have to do is walk a few blocks and turn a couple corners and bam!
 Civilization.
 The same cannot be said about Boseong.
 Yeosu also actually has a city city with bright lights and high rise buildings and cable cars, and huge bridges that cross large expanses of water, and much more.
 Here’s how to get there.

 Getting to Yeosu will take a long time because there are many stops before finally arriving in Yeosu.
 The estimated travel time is 170 minutes. if you don’t want to do the math, that’s 2 hours and 50 minutes.
-Since the trip is longer, the prices is a littler higher (between 10,000 and 11,000 won) and the bus makes seven stops before arriving in Yeosu.
+Since the trip is longer, the prices are a littler higher (between 10,000 and 11,000 won) and the bus makes seven stops before arriving in Yeosu.
 The stops are: Yedang, Josung, Beolgyo, Suncheon, Deokyang, Seokchang, Yeochun, and then finally Yeosu.
 To my knowledge and with what I could find in my research, there is no direct bus to Yeosu.

 From Yeosu to Boseong